 - 1.1 This document describes the Original CMP261 CUSC Modification Proposal (the Proposal), summarises the deliberations of the Workgroup and sets out the options for potential Workgroup Alternative CUSC Modifications (WACMs).
-Prior to confirming any alternative proposals the Workgroup are seeking views on the options they have identified, what is the best solution to the defect and also any other further options that respondents may propose. - 1.2 CMP261 was proposed by SSE and was submitted to the CUSC Modifications Panel for their consideration on 9th March 2016 at an urgently convened CUSC Panel.
+Prior to confirming any alternative proposals, the Workgroup are seeking views on the options they have identified, the best solution to the defect and any further options proposed by respondents. - 1.2 CMP261 was proposed by SSE and submitted to the CUSC Modifications Panel for their consideration on 9th March 2016 at an urgently convened CUSC Panel.
 A copy of this Proposal is provided within Annex 1.
-The proposed request for urgency was not supported by a majority of the CUSC Panel or by Ofgem (in their letter of 17th March 2016).
-The Panel and Ofgem did agree to progress CMP261 on an accelerated timetable.
-The Panel decided to send the Proposal to a Workgroup to be developed and assessed against the CUSC Applicable Objectives.
-The Workgroup is required to consult on the Proposal during this period to gain views from the wider industry (this Workgroup Consultation).
-Following this Consultation, the Workgroup will consider any responses, vote on the best solution to the defect and report back to the Panel at the July 2016 Panel meeting. - 1.3 CMP261 aims to ensure that there is an ex post reconciliation of the TNUoS paid by GB Generators during charging year 2015/16 which will take place in Spring 2016 with any amount in excess of the €2.5/MWh upper limit being paid back, via a negative Generator residual levied on all GB Generators who have paid TNUoS during the period 1st April 2015 to 31st March 2016 inclusive1. - 1.4 Following the Workgroup discussions, as summarised in this Report, this Workgroup Report has been prepared in accordance with the terms of the CUSC.
-An electronic copy can be found on the National Grid Website, http://www2.nationalgrid.com/UK/Industry-information/Electricity-codes/CUSC/Modifications/CMP261/ along with the Modification Proposal Form.
+The proposed request for urgency was not supported by a majority of the CUSC Panel nor by Ofgem (in their letter of 17th March 2016) however, both The Panel and Ofgem agreed to progress CMP261 on an accelerated timetable.
+Following this, The Panel decided to send the Proposal to a Workgroup in order to be developed and assessed against the CUSC Applicable Objectives. - 1.3 CMP261 aims to ensure that there is an ex post reconciliation of the TNUoS paid by GB Generators during charging year 2015/16 which will take place in Spring 2016 with any amount in excess of the €2.5/MWh upper limit being paid back, via a negative Generator residual levied on all GB Generators who have paid TNUoS during the period 1st April 2015 to 31st March 2016 inclusive1. - 1.4 Following the Workgroup discussions as summarised in this Report, three further Alternatives were raised for consideration: